theshobhitsingh/Chat-Room/README.md

 # Chat-Room

-A simple chat application built with **Express** and **MongoDB**.
+A simple Chat Application built with **Express** and **MongoDB**.
 This application allows users to send and manage chat messages in a user-friendly interface.

 ## Table of Contents